Kavell Bigby-Williams: NBA G League

 After going undrafted in the 2019 NBA draft, Bigby-Williams was signed by the Charlotte Hornets but quickly released, instead joining the New Orleans Pelicans.
 Bigby-Williams was signed by the Pelicans on 6 August 2019 to an Exhibit 10 contract.
 After playing in one preseason game, he was waived on 19 October.
 He joined their affiliate in the NBA G League, the Erie BayHawks.
 On 10 January 2020, Bigby-Williams missed a game with an undisclosed injury.
 He posted 18 points, 12 rebounds, six blocks, one assist and one steal in a loss to the Iowa Wolves on 23 January.
 Bigby-Williams averaged 8.5 points, 9.2 rebounds and 2.1 blocks per game in 25 games.

 On 4 February, he was traded to the Sioux Falls Skyforce in exchange for Raphiael Putney.
 On 27 February, Bigby-Williams was traded to the Fort Wayne Mad Ants in exchange for a 2020 2nd round pick and the rights of Isaiah Hartenstein.

 Europe

-On December 14, 2020, he signed with Pallacanestro Cantù of the Lega Basket Serie A. On March 11, 2021, Bigby-Williams left Cantù and moved to Belgium in the Pro Basketball League, signing with the Antwerp Giants.
-On August 19, 2021, he signed with Anwil Włocławek of the Polish Basketball League.
+On 14 December 2020, he signed with Pallacanestro Cantù of the Lega Basket Serie A. On 11 March 2021, Bigby-Williams left Cantù and moved to Belgium in the Pro Basketball League, signing with the Antwerp Giants.
+On 19 August 2021, he signed with Anwil Włocławek of the Polish Basketball League.

 Return to the G League

-On February 1, 2022, Bigby-Williams was re-acquired by the Fort Wayne Mad Ants of the NBA G League through his returning player rights.
+On 1 February 2022, Bigby-Williams was re-acquired by the Fort Wayne Mad Ants of the NBA G League through his returning player rights.

+Kaohsiung 17LIVE Steelers

+On 12 September 2023, Bigby-Williams signed with the Kaohsiung 17LIVE Steelers of the P. League+.
+On 22 December, his contract was terminated.

+Astros de Jalisco

+Bigby-Williams joined the Astros de Jalisco of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA) in Mexico ahead of the 2024 CIBACOPA season, arriving in time to participate in the preseason Copa Salsa Huichol.
+He earned league All-Star honors.

+Al Ahli Tripoli

+On 29 October 2024, Bigby-Williams signed with the Al Ahli Tripoli of the Libyan Division I Basketball League.

+Jilin Northeast Tigers

+In November 2024, Bigby-Williams linked with the NorthPort Batang Pier of the Philippine Basketball Association (PBA) as the team's import for the 2024–25 PBA Commissioner's Cup, but he took an offer of trying out with the Jilin Northeast Tigers of the Chinese Basketball Association (CBA), NorthPort Batang Pier changed to tap Kadeem Jack.
+On 27 November, Bigby-Williams signed with Jilin Northeast Tigers.

 National team career

 Bigby-Williams represented Great Britain in its Under-20 and Under-18 teams, averaging 8.9 points, 7.3 rebounds and 1.4 blocks per game between the two squads.
+He represented the senior national team at EuroBasket 2022.

+Personal life

+Born in England, Bigby-Williams is of Jamaican and Dominica descent.
+He is a cousin of the British-Canadian boxer Lennox Lewis.